unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     _ = circ.measure(0, 0)

     exact = 1
-    unmitigated = qs_noisy_simulation(circ)
+    unmitigated = qiskit_executor(circ)
-    mitigated = execute_with_zne(circ, qs_noisy_simulation)
+    mitigated = execute_with_zne(circ, qiskit_executor)

     # The mitigation should improve the result.
     assert abs(exact - mitigated) < abs(exact - unmitigated)

-Note that we don't need to even redefine factories for different stacks.
-Once you have a :class:`~mitiq.zne.inference.Factory` it can be used with different front and backends.
+Note that :class:`~mitiq.zne.inference.Factory` are only used for fitting classical data and are completely frontend/backend agnostic.

 Error Mitigation with Probabilistic Error Cancellation
 ------------------------------------------------------

-In *Mitiq*, it is very easy to switch between different error mitigation methods.
+In Mitiq, it is very easy to switch between different error mitigation methods.

 For example, we can implement Probabilistic Error Cancellation (PEC) by using the same execution function (``executor``) and the same Cirq circuit (``circuit``) that we have already defined in the section :ref:`Multi-platform Framework <multi_platform_framework>`.

 PEC requires a good knowledge of the noise model and of the noise strength acting on the system.
 In particular for each operation of the circuit, we need to build a quasi-probability representation of the ideal unitary gate expanded in a basis of noisy implementable operations.
 For more details behind the theory of PEC see the :ref:`Probabilistic Error Cancellation <guide_qem_pec>` section.

 In our simple case, ``circuit`` corresponds to the repetition of the same X gate,